The Wicked Witch of the West dispatches them to do her evil deeds.

 I came back because he’s not like that all the time, so you just accept the excuses because he’s got you wrapped up in the game and you’re being gaslit too.

-I came back for the same reasons that you sit around hoping you’re wrong that something’s not right every time you hear about another crazy story even though you know deep down you’re not and you wonder how long you can go on fooling yourself.
+I came back for the same reasons that you sit around hoping you’re wrong that something’s not right every time you hear another crazy story involving him, even though you know deep down you’re not wrong and you wonder how long you can go on fooling yourself.

 And yet it’s easier to believe that you’re wrong about how bad it is than to have to consider that everything you know about him could be a lie.